Mariga94/Mariga94/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [josephmariga.com](josephmariga.com)

 - 📫 How to reach me **jsphmariga@gmail.com**

 - ⚡ Fun fact **I love pineapple on pizza**